Shweta-Ranjan2003/Blog-your-Thoughts/README.md

-# Blog_Website
+# Interview_Prep_Website
-This is My Blog Website which I made with Nodejs to save the data into Database.
+This is My Interview Prep Website which I made with HTML, CSS, JavaScript, NodeJs, Express, MongoDb to save the data into Database.